jrodrigv/notebooklm-mcp/docs/usage-guide.md

 This guide covers advanced usage patterns, best practices, and detailed examples for the NotebookLM MCP server.

 > 📘 For installation and quick start, see the main [README](../README.md).
+>
+> ⚠️ This WSL1-specific branch drives a Chrome window on the Windows host via remote debugging (`--remote-debugging-port=9222`).
+Always keep that Chrome instance running while the MCP server operates inside WSL/Codex.

 ## Research Patterns